 Prospecting within the Hungry Creek drainage in 2019 identified several semi-massive to massive sulphide (pyrite-chalcopyrite-chalcocite) bearing quartzite boulders.
 The sulphide bearing float boulders commonly exceed 1 cubic meter and have been traced within the Hungry Creek streambed to an apparent float cut-off.
 Similar boulders have also been identified within the Flatrock Creek drainage immediately north of Hungry Creek.

 GBC Report 2011-16

-Grab samples from the sulphide bearing float boulders in Hungry Creek and Flatrock Creek have returned highly elevated values for cobalt (up to 0.36%), copper (up to 5%), silver (33.5 g/t) and gold (1.49 g/t).
+Select sulphide bearing float boulders in Hungry Creek and Flatrock Creek have returned highly elevated values for cobalt (up to 0.36%), copper (up to 5%), silver (33.5 g/t) and gold (1.49 g/t) (See Table 1 below).
 Testing of the sulphide rich boulders by handheld ohmmeter indicate high levels of electrical conductivity.

 Note: Rock float samples were randomly selected and weighed between 0.54kg and 1.7kg.